The Hyperscale Lottery: How State-Space Models Have Sacrificed Edge Efficiency: The Mamba Mutations

 \textbf{Mamba-2}~\cite{mamba2} marks the inflection point toward cloud compatibility through two distinct architectural pivots.
 First, to enable the Structured State Space Duality (SSD) formulation, which allows the model to be computed via matrix multiplications on Tensor Cores, the state transition matrix $A$ is restricted from a diagonal matrix to a scalar structure.
 This simplification results in the loss of per-channel decay, sacrificing fine-grained temporal expressivity for the sake of compute-bound hardware utilization.
 Second, Mamba-2 introduces a "head" dimension distinct from the channel dimension.
 This structural change enables Tensor Parallelism across multiple GPUs, allowing for a single all-reduce synchronization step per layer.
 Ultimately, these modifications successfully align the architecture with Transformer-based distributed inference infrastructure and hyperscale deployment practices.

-\textbf{Mamba-3}~\cite{mamba3} introduces the most significant edge penalty yet, by incorporating a MIMO rank dimension ($R=4$) into the state expansion.
+\textbf{Mamba-3}~\cite{mamba3} introduces the most significant edge penalty yet by incorporating a MIMO rank dimension ($R=4$) into the state expansion.
 This converts state updates from vector-based outer products into matrix-matrix multiplications, increasing the Operational Intensity (OI) by $R\times$.
 The motivation is clear in high-batch decode regimes: when the state update is memory-bound, a higher OI enables better utilization of compute resources, yielding a theoretical $R\times$ speedup.
 However, this benefit is insignificant for single-batch ($B=1$) decode and actively harmful during the prefill phase, where the additional computation provides no throughput benefit whatsoever.
-To maintain a constant parameter count, the model dimension $d_{\text{model}}$ is scaled by $1/\sqrt{R} = 0.5$.
+To maintain a constant parameter count, the model dimension $D_{\text{model}}$ is scaled by $1/\sqrt{R} = 0.5$.
 Because SSM operations scale as $L \cdot D \cdot N \cdot R$, the net effect is a $2\times$ increase in computation and energy consumption per token.
+Although the Mamba-3 paper also describes a SISO variant, it treats it only as an ablation while positioning MIMO as the headline architectural advance.

 These evolutionary steps highlight a consistent pattern: modern SSM development prioritizes high-throughput saturation on hyperscale GPUs at the direct expense of the per-token efficiency that originally made Mamba-1 a compelling candidate for edge deployment.